 If a recipient reasonably interpreting the subject line would likely conclude that the message contains an advertisement or promotion for a commercial product or service or if the message’s transactional or relationship content does not appear mainly at the beginning of the message, the primary purpose of the message is commercial.

-So, as long as the appointment reminders that you’re sending place most of the emphasis on providing the details about the transaction or relationship, the inclusion of some commercial messaging would be permitted without necessarily meeting all the additional CAN-SPAM requirements.
+So, as long as the appointment reminders you’re sending place most of the emphasis on providing the details about the transaction or relationship, including some commercial messaging, would be permitted without necessarily meeting all the additional CAN-SPAM requirements.

-At the end of the day, while the CAN-SPAM act may seem like a complex beast, it does not represent a significant hurdle for most businesses.
+While the CAN-SPAM Act may seem like a complex beast, it does not represent a significant hurdle for most businesses.

-The requirements are fairly straightforward and align with most good marketing and business practices, anyway.
-As such, compliance shouldn’t be a major issue, as long as businesses take the time to understand the basics of the law and act accordingly.
+The requirements are clear and align with most good marketing and business practices.
+As such, compliance should not be a major issue as long as businesses take the time to understand the basics of the law and act accordingly.